Marian civil war: The English bombardment

+The castle surrenders

 On 26 May, the English attacked and captured the Spur, the outer fortification of the castle.
 The following day, Grange emerged from the castle, having called a ceasefire to allow a surrender to be negotiated.
 When it was made clear that he would not be allowed to go free even after a surrender, Grange resolved to continue the resistance, but the garrison threatened to mutiny.
 Grange negotiated for Drury and his men to come into the castle on 28 May, surrendering to the English rather than to Regent Morton.
+The Privy Council made a proclamation that none should trouble the "gentlewomen and other women" who were in the castle, or those offering them hospitality.

 Drury paid Scottish labourers a bawbee for each cannon-ball dug out of the rubble of the castle.
-The crown jewels or Honours of Scotland were found in a chest in a cave or cellar.
+The crown jewels or Honours of Scotland were found in a chest in a "cave" or cellar.
 The keeping of Edinburgh Castle was handed over to George Douglas of Parkhead, the Regent's brother, and most of the garrison were allowed to go free.
 The defeated Marian leaders were held briefly in Robert Gourlay's house, and then taken to Dury's lodging in Leith.
 After a week he handed them to Regent Morton.
 William Kirkcaldy of Grange, his brother James, with the two jewellers James Mosman and James Cockie who had been minting coins in Mary's name inside the castle, were hanged at the Cross in Edinburgh on 3 August.